yesenia107/yesenia107.github.io/index.md

 Lab 1
-   Lab 1 I found fun because it was the first time ever coding, and I was excited to start learning.
+   Lab 1 I found this lab fun because it was the first time ever coding, and I was excited to start learning.
 Also learning how to make a github and a token on github.
 Also learned how to format.
 And the partner I worked with helps me understand.

 Lab 7